-An issue conference is required in all cases at least 10 days prior to the date set for trial, at which time the parties are to meet and confer and execute necessary documents as listed below.
-Plaintiff or petitioner must arrange the issue conference at a mutually agreeable time and location.
+An issue conference will be required in all cases at least 10 days prior to trial, at which time the parties are to meet and confer and execute necessary documents as listed below.
+Plaintiff must arrange the issue conference at a mutually agreeable time and location.